joelmoniz/DepthNets/FaceWarper/README.md

 - "affine" : the affine transforms.
 - "depth"  : the depth of the 2D keypoints.
 - "keypoints" : the 2D keypoints in the source images.
-- "images" : the source images.
+- "source" : the source images.

 ## FaceWarperServer
 FaceWarperServer is a C++11 application that applies a 3D affine transform to a mesh.
 It acts as a server that listens on the standard input.
 A visualization window is shown on the desktop.
 The image in this window is scaled to ease visualization, but the processing is done at the source texture resolution.